 - The CRC is the premier credential designed specifically for rehabilitation counselors.
 CRCC developed its credentialing process in an effort to enhance the quality of services delivered to individuals with disabilities.

-- Rehabilitation Counselors who earn the designation of CRC must meet stringent eligibility requirements including advanced education and work experience specific to serving individuals with disabilities, and they must pass the CRC Examination.
+- Rehabilitation counselors who earn the designation of CRC must meet stringent eligibility requirements, including advanced education and work experience specific to serving individuals with disabilities.
+They must also pass the CRC Examination.

 Accredited by NCCA